 You can apply online instead of filling out and sending us the paper form.

-Go to the online tool
+Go to the online tool >

 H2: Helpful links related to VA Form 40-10007

+Pre-need eligibility for burial in a VA cemetery

+Find out how to prepare before starting your pre-need eligibility application like choosing a national cemetery, gathering the right documents, and more.

 Eligibility for burial in a VA national cemetery

 Veterans, service members, and some family members may be eligible for burial in a VA national cemetery.
 Find out if you, or a person you’re planning a burial for, can get this benefit.

-Pre-need eligibility for burial in a VA cemetery

-You can apply to find out in advance if you can be buried in a VA national cemetery.
-This is called a pre-need determination of eligibility—and it can help make the burial planning process easier for your family members in their time of need.
-Follow the steps below to apply.

 Back to Table of Contents >